Reunion Island Travel Tips

 Where to Stay on Reunion Island

-In every section of the Reunion Island sample itinerary, I have recommended specific places to stay based on my own experience.
+In every section of the Reunion Island sample itinerary, I’ve recommended specific places to stay based on my experience.
 In this section, I’ll discuss in general terms the ins and outs of accommodations in Reunion Island.

 Click here for all Reunion Island accommodations that you can book online via booking.com.